 If the bike uses disc brakes, install the disc rotor over the included disc spacers before you install the torque arm.
-Spacers less than 5mm thick just go under the disc rotor, while spacers 9mm and are fastened with a separate set of screws (provided).

-Figure 3: Narrow disc spacers (left) fit behind rotor.
-Wider spacers (right) bolt independently to motor, and present separate threaded holes for disc bolts.
+Figure 4: The disc spacers bolt independently to motor, and present separate threaded holes for disc bolts.

 The disc rotor screws should be fastened to 7 Nm of torque using a T25 torx driver.